file compression benchmark

 Verdict

-For users needing maximum compatibility with recipients using different archive managers, the best choice is ZIP format, in which WinRar and BandiZip provides best compression speeds, even if PeaZip and 7-Zip provides marginally better compression ratio.
+For users needing maximum compatibility with recipients using different archive managers, the best choice is ZIP format, in which WinRar and PeaZip provides best compression speeds, with WinRar providing better ZIP compression.

-Synopsis: Compression benchmark.
-What is the overall best application between 7-Zip, BandiZip, PeaZip, WinRar, WinZip for general purpose archiving and compression in different formats.
-What is the application providing best compression.
+Synopsis: Out-of-the-box compression benchmark.
+What is the overall best application between 7-Zip, PeaZip, WinRar, WinZip for general purpose archiving and compression in different formats.
+What is the application providing best compression out-of-the-box.
 What is the fastest application.
-What software extracts / decompress faster.
+What software extracts / decompress faster by default.
 Conclusion about file archivers performances comparative.

 Topics: PeaZip vs 7-Zip vs WinRar vs WinZip compression benchmark, which is the best file archiver application